MJimitater/Image-PreProcessing/README.md

-# image-preprocessing - Collection of code for image preprocessing
+# data-processing - Collection of code for image preprocessing

 1. working_with_xmls.ipynb contains code for
   - accessing xml files and fetching elements